Shepperton Studios: 1970s–present

 Despite the financial ups and downs of British Lion and the changing of hands, the studios remained active until the early 1970s.
 In 1969, the studios produced 27 films; by 1971 this number had fallen to seven.
 Production throughout the 1970s was erratic, reaching a low of two films by 1979.
 Among the problems faced by Shepperton Studios during this time was the desire of new British Lion director John Bentley to sell the grounds for housing, since redeveloping the land would have nearly doubled its value.
 A compromise was proposed, and in 1973 the area of the studios was reduced from 60 acre to 20 acre.

 The studios' 1970s credits include Kubrick's A Clockwork Orange and Jimmy Perry and David Croft's Dad's Army (both 1971), Richard Attenborough's Young Winston (1972) and Fred Zinnemann's The Day of the Jackal (1973).
 Also around this time, the rock group Led Zeppelin filmed some concert scenes at Shepperton that were used in their live concert film, "The Song Remains the Same".
 These scenes were used to fill gaps in footage of a Madison Square Garden concert from 1973.

-In 1975, the studios were again transferred to new ownership and in spite of sparse production schedules served as the filming site of some high-budget productions, including Richard Donner's The Omen (1976), Franklin Schaffner's The Boys from Brazil (1978), Ridley Scott's Alien (1979), David Lynch's The Elephant Man (1980), Attenborough's Gandhi (1982) and David Lean's A Passage to India (1984).
+In 1975, the studios were again transferred to new ownership and in spite of sparse production schedules served as the filming site of some high-budget productions, including Richard Donner's The Omen (1976), Franklin Schaffner's The Boys from Brazil (1978), Ridley Scott's Alien (1979), David Lynch's The Elephant Man (1980), Attenborough's Gandhi (1982), David Lean's A Passage to India (1984) and Attenborough's Cry Freedom (1987).

 In 1978, rock band The Who filmed live concert scenes at Shepperton for their documentary The Kids Are Alright (1979).
 These turned out to be the band's final live performance with drummer Keith Moon, who died later that year.